-A first-year Pointe work student, along with a parent, are invited to attend the first two classes of the season, to be sure everyone has the correct fitting & prepared Pointe shoes.
+A first-year Pointe Work student, along with a parent, is invited to attend the first two classes of the season, to be sure everyone has the correct fitting & prepared Pointe shoes.

 We give information about purchasing Pointe shoes & explain how they need to be prepared before wearing them to class.

 Each student's needs regarding Pointe shoes vary.
 The correct placement of ribbons and elastics is vital for the success of Pointe Work.